A Vintage Pinhole Camera

 In 2001 camera maker and pinhole photographer Zernike Au in Hongkong launched the idea of swapping pinhole Christmas/Holiday cards with other people on the pinhole-discussion mailing list.
 The idea evolved into an annual New Year exchange of cards.
 It was a great success and has been repeated every year since then.

 Above is a beautiful solargraph which I received from Jeff McConnell in January 2016.
 Jeff lives in New Jersey in the USA and is a pinhole and wet plate collodion photographer.
 He has made some of the most beautiful solargraphs that I have ever seen.

 A solargraph is a long-exposure pinhole photograph made on photographic paper, which is not developed, but scanned in a dim room.
 The photograph records the paths of the sun.
 Exposures may be several weeks or months.
 Jeff’s solargraph was exposed for ten weeks.

 You will find more information about solargraphy on Tarja Trygg’s website.

 Gregg D. Kemp (1947–2016)

 My pinhole photography friend Gregg D. Kemp died on 7 February 2016.
-He was a great artist and did a lot for the pinhole photography community.
+He was an interesting artist and did a lot for the pinhole photography community.
 In 1997 he launched the Pinhole Visions website, which for years was the most important pinhole website.
 He was also co-founder of Worldwide Pinhole Photography Day in 2001.
 I knew him for about twenty years on the Internet.
 Occasionally we exchanged emails.
 The last time was in October 2015.
 He had been in hospital for his cancer.
 I was basking in the sun and doing pinhole photography on the Greek island Hydra.